 Best Time To Go to Norway

 Summer is brief in Norway.
 For outdoor activities such as hiking and camping, the best months are June through August.
 Before and after these months, snow is possible, especially as you travel north.
-The summer months also see the most tourists, so expect larger crowds at most of the popular sights.
+The summer months also get the most tourists, so expect larger crowds at most of the popular sights.
 Norway was the birthplace of skiing, so visiting Norway during the winter months can also make for a great trip.
+If you want to see the Northern Lights, visit Norway between November and March.

 Service charges are already included in your bill.
 There is no need to add an extra 10 or 15% to your restaurant bill.